Insight Guided Tours

 If you are coming to TNMOC only, there is no need to pay the Bletchley Park Trust entrance fee.

-The Insightsoftware.com public Guided Tours on Tuesdays (and other days when possible) are very popular and enable visitors to see our collection on days when there are not enough volunteers to open completely.
+The Insightsoftware.com public Guided Tours on Tuesdays at 2pm (and other days when possible) are very popular and enable visitors to see our collection on days when the Museum is busy with educational and other groups.

-To book a place on a tour: you can book in advance online or buy a ticket as soon as you arrive at Block H at Bletchley Park.
+To book a place on a tour: you can book in advance online or buy a ticket as soon as you arrive at Block H (The National Museum of Computing) on Bletchley Park.
 Tickets are usually on sale from 12 noon.
 Places are limited to 16 people, so on-line advance booking is recommended.
-The cost is £5 per place with a 50p fee if booked on-line.
-Tickets booked online include free access to the Tunny and Colossus Galleries.
+The cost is £10.
 Concession price tickets are not available.

-The Tours last about 90 minutes and give visitors a chance to see most of what we have to offer - including some very rare and unique equipment.
+The Tours last about 2 hours and gives a tour around all of the Museum from Colossus onwards.
 Much of what is on display actually works, and our guides describe how the computers were used, tell anecdotes on their design and operation, and operate some of the equipment.

-The Tours are designed for adults and is a walking tour packed with information, but with little opportunity for interactivity with the exhibits.
+The Tours are designed for adults and is a walking tour packed with information, but with little opportunity for hands-on with the exhibits (that's best on days when the Museum is fully open to the public).
 Consequently, it is not really suitable for children under 11.
-Families with young children are advised to visit when the Museum is fully open – Saturday afternoons, Thursday afternoons and public holidays – then there are opportunities to have hands-on access to many computers.
-NB: this tour does not include coverage of Colossus.
-You are advised to book in for the tour in good time and view the Colossus and Tunny galleries before the tour starts.
-Please allow up to 30 minutes for these galleries.
+Families with young children are advised to visit when the Museum is fully open – Saturday and Sunday afternoons, Thursday afternoons and public holidays – then there are opportunities to have hands-on access to many computers.

 TNMOC hosts organised educational visits from schools and educational establishments which are suitable for young people of all ages.